anntzer/pypi2pkgbuild/README.rst

         if [[ "$1" = "-Syu" ]]; then
            # Update, in case some packages moved in or out of the official repos.
            sudo pacman -Sy
-           # Update everything except python packages with pkgver=00 or 99.
+           # Upgrade everything except python packages with pkgver=00 or 99.
            PKGEXT=.pkg.tar command pacaur -Su --ignore \
                  "$(pacman -Qm | grep '^python-.*-\(00\|99\)$' | cut -d' ' -f1 | paste -sd,)"
         else